lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 - To mitigate misbinding attacks, identity information such as a 'sub' (subject) claim MUST be included in both CRED_I and CRED_R.

+- Additional claims that binds a pre-shared key (PSK) to the circumstances under which it is valid, i.e., where it came from and how it is supposed to be used MAY be used.
+This is called context in {{?RFC9258}}.

 ## Message Flow of EDHOC-PSK

 The message flow of EDHOC-PSK follows the structure defined in {{RFC9528}}, with authentication based on symmetric keys rather than public keys.
 For identity protection, credential-related message fields appear first in message_3.